-Document Purpose and Scope Local Development Plan Sets out the Council's policies for the development and use of land, including community strategies which identify opportunities for development, for the period up to 10 years from adoption.
-This guidance supports LDP 2017 and LDP2.
-This guidance refers to policies in LDP2 as the Council's up to date policy position.
-Supplementary Guidance Supplementary Guidance is statutory as it forms part of the development plan and has that status for decision making.
-It is limited to the provision of further information or detail in respect of policies or proposals set out in the LDP.
-Supplementary Guidance will be adopted with the LDP and lasts for the period of the Plan.
-Planning Guidance Non-statutory planning guidance may be used to provide detail on a range of subject areas.
+Purpose and Scope

+Non-statutory planning guidance may be used to provide detail on a range of subject areas.
 This form of guidance should not be termed Supplementary Guidance and will not form part of the development plan.
 However, adoption of this guidance by the Council gives it formal status, meaning that it may be a material consideration in decision making.
 Planning guidance can be updated as required and without the need for scrutiny by Scottish Ministers.
 Such updates are normally required where a specific issue arises during the period of the Plan.

-The following sections provide an overview of why good design matters, an explanation of what placemaking is and an overview of the design led approach for submitting a planning application.
+The following sections provide an overview of why good design matters, an explanation of what placemaking is, and an overview of the design led approach for submitting a planning application.
 The document also provides guidance on carrying out site appraisals to help create high quality places.
 Further guidance is provided on specific topics identified through the site appraisal process and different types of development.